softdevninja/softdevninja/README.md

 - 👋 Hi, I’m @softdevninja
-- 👀 I’m interested in many things, but I do however love to problem solve.
+- 👀 I’m interested in programming and web development.
 - 🌱 I’m currently learning Python and other web related languages and frameworks.
 - 💞️ I’m looking to collaborate on with anyone willing to pitch and idea or work on a current project.
 - 📫 How to reach me ... email: softdevninja@gmail.com